 Member Application Process

-The information provided using the Membership Application form will be held on our website database for up to 30 days for processing.
-A copy will also be sent via email to one of our team for administration purposes.
+The information provided using the Membership Application form will be held on our website database for up to 12 months for processing.

 Members can amend these details at anytime by selecting Change password and Update your Information when logged in.

 If we believe a data breach may have occurred, the breach will be reported to the Information Commissioners Office and all affected subjects who own the data without undue delay and not later than 72 hours after having become aware of it.